seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 The forehorse in the team, or I am none
 That draw i' th' sequent trace.
 These poor slight sores
 Need not a plantin; that which rips my bosom
-Almost to th' heart's-- /
+Almost to th' heart's - /

 **Arcite**
-/ Our uncle Creon.
+/ Our uncle Creon. /

 **Palamon**
 / He,